Food Safety Incidents

 Fipronil has been detected in Food coriander seeds.

-Consumers are advised to stay informed about this issue and to check for any advisories or recalls related to coriander seeds.
-It is crucial to ensure that the food products we consume are safe and free from harmful contaminants.
+Authorities, including the Taiwan Food and Drug Administration, have taken steps to address this issue.
+Consumers are advised to remain vigilant and check for any recalls or advisories related to food coriander seeds.
+It is essential to ensure that the food products being consumed are free from harmful contaminants to protect public health.

 • Incident: Fipronil has been detected in Food coriander seeds.